Shaun Tan Award for Young Artists

 SUBIACO WA 6904

 Prizes are donated from the City of Subiaco and award sponsors and are presented to the top three entries in each category.
-A selection of the best artworks from the award will feature in a month long public exhibition at Subiaco Library from 9 July until 5 August.
+A selection of the best artworks entered will feature in a month long public exhibition at Subiaco Library from Tuesday 9 July until Sunday 5 August.
 All exhibited artists receive professional framing or mounting for their artworks.

-The city would like to acknowledge the generous support of award patron Shaun Tan and our valued sponsors Janet Holmes à Court AC, Kool Kreative, Prime Art Picture Framers, New Edition Bookshop, Dymocks Subiaco and Creative Kids Arts Club.
+The city would like to acknowledge the generous support of award patron Shaun Tan and our valued sponsors Janet Holmes à Court AC, Kool Kreative, Prime Art Picture Framers, New Edition Bookshop, Subiaco Bookshop and Dymocks Subiaco.

 Public use of artworks